-Simpli Home’s current sofa lineup leans into modern, boxy silhouettes with deep seats, mix-and-match upholstery, and “set-it-and-live-on-it” construction that targets mid-to-upper midrange budgets.
-Across four mainstream models, we focused on seat comfort, back support, depth fit, breathability, durability, cleaning, and overall day-to-day practicality.
-The biggest wins were generous cushioning and sturdy frames; the main trade-offs were heat retention on leather and depth that won’t suit every body type.
+The four Simpli Home sofas we tested lean toward modern, boxy silhouettes, deep seating, and upholstery choices that range from woven-blend fabric to leather.
+In our hands-on testing, we focused on seat comfort, back support, depth fit, breathability, durability, cleaning, and day-to-day practicality.
+The biggest strengths were generous cushioning and sturdy frames, while the main trade-offs were leather heat buildup and seat depths that will not suit every body type.

 Product overview